List of Yu-Gi-Oh! GX characters: Season 2

-The spirit of a doll possessed by the vengeful Doll Chimera card, which was ripped in half by a duelist who saw it as useless, Alice posed as a transfer student of Slifer Red and sought out victims to plunge into darkness.
-She was finally quelled when Jaden destroyed Doll Chimera, thus freeing her from its influence.
+The spirit of a doll possessed by the vengeful Doll Chimera card, which was ripped in half by a duelist who saw it as useless.
+Alice posed as a transfer student of Slifer Red and sought out victims to plunge into darkness, before being quelled when Jaden destroyed Doll Chimera, thus freeing her from its influence.
 She has long gray hair.
 Alice plays a Doll deck.
 Her character is based on the title character of Alice's Adventures in Wonderland.